MKOliva/xoogle/README.md

 A good tool for such purpose is available at https://github.com/Rossi1337/pdf_meta, (old) binaries also ready for download at https://code.google.com/archive/p/pdf-meta/downloads

-You must also have JAVA installed.
+You also need JAVA to run the pdf-meta.